 There really isn’t a ton of curling action to bet on, which makes it easy to research the very few teams and players involved in the biggest curling events.
-Do enough of that research and you’ll build an edge on oddsmakers more concerned with the big time sports like the NFL, NBA, MLB, and NHL than the lowly ranks of the curling world.
+Do enough of that research and you’ll build an edge on oddsmakers more concerned with setting NFL odds, NBA odds, or NHL odds than the lowly ranks of the curling world.

 Become a curling expert and you’ll start to see why betting on this sport over just about everything else makes complete sense.

 Brendan Bottcher‘s Alberta team is one of the top men’s curling team in Canada right now, having won the 2021 Brier.
 Team Bottcher represented Canada at the 2021 World Men’s Curling Championship and posted a 9–4 round-robin record before losing in the playoffs against Scotland.

 Team Bottcher includes Brendan Bottcher as skip, Darren Moulding third, Brad Thiessen second, and Karrick Martin lead.
 Bottcher has competed in five Briers after a successful junior career where he won the 2012 Canadian Junior Curling Championships and the 2012 World Junior Curling Championships.

 Kerri Einarson‘s Manitoba team is one of the top women’s curling team in Canada right now, having won back-to-back titles at the 2020 and 2021 Scotties Tournament of Hearts.
 Team Einarson represented Canada at the 2021 World Women’s Curling Championship and posted a 7-6 round-robin record before losing to Sweden in a playoff qualification game.

 Team Einarson includes Kerri Einarson as skip, Val Sweeting third, Shannon Birchard second, and Briane Meilleur lead.
 Einarson has competed in four Scotties Tournament of Hearts.